 Meanwhile the airplane was gone so I took the halters and went to Jack and Spirit.
 I called them and they came to the gate.
 They were very polite and focusing on me so I put the halter on and walked them outside.
-When I started walking I noticed that I had just started walking instead of first asking the horse to come.
+When I started walking I noticed that I had just started walking instead of first asking the horses to join me.
 So that was already a good lesson to start with today.

-When I walked them to the field it happens a few other times after they stopped to look at something.
+When I walked them to the field it happens a few times that they stop to look at something.
 For a second I felt a little bit frustrated.
 But when I talked to myself and started focusing on what I wanted to accomplish, the feeling was already gone and I managed to change my behavior directly.
 During the walk I was more focused and felt what the horses were up to so I was able to let them pay attention to me.